canonical/launchpad-manual/docs/developer/explanation/database/database-patching.rst

 Database patching
 =================

-This page describes the schema changes that we can deploy on Launchpad's replicated PostgreSQL database, and the two mechanisms we use to apply them:
+This page describes the schema changes that can be deployed on Launchpad's replicated PostgreSQL database, and the two mechanisms used to apply them:

 - **Hot schema changes** deploy changes without causing any downtime.
 - **Cold schema changes** deploy changes with minimal downtime (a few seconds per change).

-In both cases, we deploy the changes without altering the running appserver code, so each change must be compatible with the existing live code.
-This means that, before landing a database patch, we may need to land code first so that everything runs both with and without the patch applied.
+In both cases, the changes are deployed without altering the running appserver code, so each change must be compatible with the existing live code.
+This means that, before landing a database patch, you may need to land code first so that everything runs both with and without the patch applied.
 For the end-to-end workflow, see :ref:`database-schema-changes-process`.

-We land cold schema changes on ``db-devel`` and hot ones on ``devel``.
+Cold schema changes  are landed on ``db-devel`` and hot ones on ``devel``.
 All schema changes must land without appserver code changes, although test changes may be included when trigger or database function changes are being landed.
 For more on developing against the ``db-devel`` branch, see